IgorLadnik/TraderService/README.md

     Browser with *Playground* Web UI application for GraphQL starts automatically.
     3.2 Alternatively, the service may be started by activating *.\TraderService\TraderService\bin\Debug {or Release}\net5.0\TraderService.exe* .
     In this case browser should be started manually navigating on https://localhost:5001/playground when the service is already running.
     In *Playground* Web page you may see GraphQL schema and play with different queries and mutations.
-Some predefined queries and mutation may be copied from *.\QueriesSample.txt* file).
+Some predefined queries and mutation may be copied from *Queries and Mutations with Playground* chapter of this document.

 ​    ![playground](_docs/playground.png)